 Yes, you can use TUT in rehab or older adults when you’re supervising your program, using appropriate loads, progressing gradually, monitoring pain, and leveraging checks to boost adherence and ensure safety during recovery and gains.

-Coincidentally, you’ll experience similar responses to time under tension between men and women, yet you’ll also notice nuanced fatigability and metabolic differences that depend on velocity and hormones, making outcomes subtly sex-specific rather than universal.
+Coincidentally, you’ll experience similar responses to time under tension between men and women, yet you’ll also notice nuanced fatigability and metabolic differences that depend on velocity and hormones, making outcomes subtly sex-specific than universal.

 Yes, you can apply time under tension to cardio, endurance, and sprint workouts.
 You’ll increase stimulus by slowing tempo, emphasizing controlled contractions, and adding eccentric phases.
 You’ll balance effort and rest, tailoring TUT to goals.